ivanpauno/filter_design_examples/README.md

 ## filter_utils lib

-It contains some utility functions, combining the power of scipy.signal with matplotlib.
+It contains some utility functions, combining the power of scipy.signal and matplotlib.

 ## Example descriptions